-- (b) What nodes do not need to be examined using the alpha-beta algorithm assuming that nodes are examined in left-to-right order? - 4.
-(10 points) Prove that with a positive linear transformation of leaf values (e.g., transforming a value x to 6ax + b, where a > 0), the choice of move remains unchanged in a game tree. - 5.
-(10 points) Consider the following procedure for choosing moves in games with chance nodes: - Lets assume that you are playing a non-deterministic game with a dice-roll before each players move. - Assume you will execute the following procedure n times : At each chance node, roll the dice and eliminate from the game tree all outcomes inconsistent with this dice roll.
-With this, the game tree is deterministic.
-Search this game tree using alpha/beta search. - Aggregate the results over all n executions to determine the value of the root node.
+- 4. (10 points) Prove that with a positive linear transformation of leaf values (e.g., transforming a value x to 6ax + b, where a > 0), the choice of move remains unchanged in a game tree. - 5.
+(10 points) (5.19 in RN) Consider the following procedure for choosing moves in games with chance nodes: - Generate some dice-roll sequences (say, 50) down to a suitable depth (say, 8). - With known dice rolls, the game tree becomes deterministic.
+For each diceroll sequence, solve the resulting deterministic game tree using alpha-beta. - Use the results to estimate the value of each move and to choose the best.